Wedgewood Investors Inc. PA Sells 200 Shares of Visa Inc. (NYSE:V)

 Visa Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Friday, December 1st.
-Shareholders of record on Thursday, November 9th will be given a $0.52 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 1st.
+Investors of record on Thursday, November 9th will be issued a dividend of $0.52 per share.
+This is a positive change from Visa’s previous quarterly dividend of $0.45.
 The ex-dividend date is Wednesday, November 8th.
-This is an increase from Visa’s previous quarterly dividend of $0.45.
-This represents a $2.08 annualized dividend and a yield of 0.91%.
+This represents a $2.08 dividend on an annualized basis and a yield of 0.91%.
 Visa’s dividend payout ratio (DPR) is presently 21.71%.

-Several equities analysts have recently commented on V shares.
-Seaport Res Ptn reaffirmed a “neutral” rating on shares of Visa in a research note on Thursday, October 12th.
-HSBC started coverage on shares of Visa in a research note on Friday, October 13th.
-They set a “hold” rating and a $266.00 price objective for the company.
-StockNews.com started coverage on shares of Visa in a research note on Thursday, October 5th.
-They set a “buy” rating for the company.
-UBS Group started coverage on shares of Visa in a research note on Friday, October 20th.
-They set a “buy” rating and a $295.00 price objective for the company.
-Finally, KeyCorp upped their price objective on shares of Visa from $265.00 to $275.00 and gave the company an “overweight” rating in a research note on Wednesday, October 18th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and fifteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average price target of $276.57.
+Several research analysts have weighed in on V shares.
+Susquehanna increased their price target on shares of Visa from $266.00 to $300.00 in a research report on Wednesday, July 26th.
+Robert W. Baird reiterated an “outperform” rating and issued a $284.00 price target on shares of Visa in a research report on Thursday, September 14th.
+Bank of America increased their price target on shares of Visa from $270.00 to $275.00 in a research report on Tuesday, July 18th.
+JPMorgan Chase & Co. decreased their price target on shares of Visa from $296.00 to $293.00 and set an “overweight” rating on the stock in a research report on Monday, October 9th.
+Finally, Raymond James increased their price objective on shares of Visa from $284.00 to $287.00 and gave the stock an “outperform” rating in a research note on Wednesday.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and fifteen have issued a buy rating to the stock.
+According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $276.57.

 Visa Inc operates as a payments technology company worldwide.
 The company operates VisaNet, a transaction processing network that enables authorization, clearing, and settlement of payment transactions.
 It also offers credit, debit, and prepaid card products; tap to pay, tokenization, click to pay; Visa Direct, a real-time payments network; Visa B2B Connect, a multilateral B2B cross-border payments network; Visa Treasury as a Service, a cross-border consumer payments business; and Visa DPS that provides a range of value added services, including fraud mitigation, dispute management, data analytics, campaign management, a suite of digital solutions, and contact center services.